d1s-c0rd/d1s-guns/README.md

 #### Attachments valueMods and weapons modOverrides
 The `valueMods` table property of attachments contains the various properties that the attachment modifies.
 Meanwhile the `modOverrides` table property of weapons contains adjustments for the property modifiers of any attachment.

 Due to how `modOverrides` works in the code, only overrides of modifiers already existing in the original valueMods will take effect.
-As an example, in the base game, `10mm_magazine` doesn't have `magSize`in its `valueMods`: as a side effect if you try to use `modOverrides` to override the magazine size of a weapon when using the 10MM Caliber Conversion it won't work (included in this mod is a patch that adds `magSize` to `10mm_magazine`).
+As an example, in the base game, `10mm_magazine` doesn't have `magSize`in its `valueMods`: as a side effect if you try to use `modOverrides` to override the magazine size of a weapon when using the 10MM Caliber Conversion it won't work (included in this mod is a patch that adds `magSize` to the `valueMods` table of `10mm_magazine`).

 ## Installation
 1. Download the project as zip